tewebsolutions/roi-test-node/README.md

 The Back-end uses SQLite for storing user information and utilizes ExpressJS/PassportJS for web services (`index.js`) and authentication (`auth.js`).

-It uses a DB abstraction (`db.php`) layer that can be substituted with MongoDB (or any other asynchronous RDBMS) for persisting user data.
+It uses a DB abstraction (`db.js`) layer that can be substituted with MongoDB (or any other asynchronous RDBMS) for persisting user data.

 The SQLite database is a minimalist database for basic user management.
 It consists of two tables `user`, `user_token`.